return0927/Commandblock_Extension/README.md

 [Minecraft] This is commandhelper-3.3.2 script allows you to command with book and quarel.

-This project was made for 공갈(나유준) and his broadcasting crews.
+This project was made for 공갈(나유준) also famous for 'Konggal TV' and his broadcasting crews.

 This plugin was played at: